 The storage of rail tanker cars, with hazardous and flammable contents for unspecified periods of time, in close proximity to homes on Railroad Avenue, has been an issue of serious concern to the City and the residents of the Mayfield neighborhood in recent years.
 Much of the last decade was spent advancing persistent demands by the City that this potentially hazardous situation be addressed by CSX.
 With the involvement and support of the Commonwealth of Virginia, CSX finally constructed a storage rail spur at a further distance from homes.

 However, the practice of storing tanker cars on the main line along Railroad Avenue, with unknown contents and for unspecified periods of time, has resumed.
-Last night City Council resolved the following:
+In February 2021 City Council resolved the following:

 - It re-states and confirms its position that the practice of parking tanker rail cars with hazardous contents and for unknown duration in the vicinity of the Railroad Avenue residential area creates serious and legitimate safety concerns for nearby residents, the residents of the larger Mayfield neighborhood and the City as a whole;